gdepoyant/underline/README.md

 ```
 > Running the script is the backup action - backups are up to the date of your last manual synchronization

-> Therefore remember to retrigger the underline command whenever you need to synchronize (or set it as a scheduled task)
+:bulb: Remember to retrigger the underline command whenever you need to synchronize your data (or set it as a scheduled task)

 ## License